freenas/freenas-docs/userguide/intro.rst

   GRUB.
 GRUB was introduced as a temporary solution until the FreeBSD boot loader had full support for boot environments, which it now has.

+These applications have been added or updated:

+* `ncdu <https://dev.yorhel.nl/ncdu>`_ has been added to the base system.
+  This CLI utility can be used to analyze disk usage from the console or an SSH session.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: